 What the Forgetting Curve Teaches Us

 According to the forgetting curve discovered by Ebbinghaus, memory fades rapidly from the moment of learning.
-However, if you review just before the memory disappears, the time until the next forgetting event is significantly extended.
+However, if you review just before the memory disappears, the time before you forget it again is significantly extended.

 The effectiveness of spaced repetition is clear, but the practical barrier is managing review timing.
 You can manually manage 10 items, but optimally scheduling reviews for 1,000 or 10,000 pieces of knowledge is beyond human capability.